philip928lin/PyCHAMP/docs/source/example_SD6.rst

 Background of the Sheriden 6 Local Enhanced Management Area (SD-6 LEMA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SD-6 LEMA, launched in 2012, is a grassroots groundwater management initiative under the LEMA program within western Kansas's High Plains Aquifer region.
 With the objective of curtailing groundwater consumption by capping the water rights at 55 inches per unit area over a five-year period, SD-6 LEMA has completed two full cylces, first from 2013 to 2017 and subsequently from 2018 to 2022.
 Water use diminished by 33.6% in the first period and by 36.8% in the second.
-The upcoming section provides an overview of how PyCHAMP can model the complex interactions between human activities and water systems, employing SD-6 LEMA as an illustrative example.
+The upcoming section provides an overview of how PyCHAMP can model the complex interactions between human activities and water systems, employing SD-6 LEMA case study as an illustrative example.
 The article referenced has a detailed description of the background and the study area.

 Lin, C. Y., Orduna Alegria, M., Dhakal, S., Zipper, S.,& Marston, L. (2024, in review).
 PyCHAMP: A crop‑hydrological‑agent modeling platform for groundwater management.
 Environmental Modelling & Software.